Azure/kubernetes-volume-drivers/flexvolume/smb/README.md

 # Consider using the Helm chart for an all-in-one install

-See `./helm/README.md` for instructions in deploying an SMB share using the helm chart.
+See `./helm/README.md` for instructions on deploying an SMB share to your Kubernetes cluster using Helm.
-The Helm chart compresses the steps below, including installing jq and cifs-utils on nodes, into one config file (`./helm/values.yaml`) and one deployment step.
+The Helm chart compresses the steps below, including installing jq and cifs-utils on each cluster node, into one config file (`./helm/values.yaml`) and one deployment step.

 # Prerequisite